cs3110/textbook/basics/function_application.md

    to values `v1` through `vn`.

-   For `e0`, the result might be an anonymous function `fun x1 ... xn -> e`.
-Or it might be a name `f`, and we have to find the definition of `f`, in which case let's assume that definition is `let rec f x1 ... xn = e`.
+   For `e0`, the result might be an anonymous function `fun x1 ... xn -> e` or a name `f`.
+In the latter case, we need to find the definition of `f`, which we can assume to be of the form `let rec f x1 ... xn = e`.
 Either way, we now know the argument names `x1` through `xn` and the body `e`.

 2. Substitute each value `vi` for the corresponding argument name `xi` in the body `e` of the function.
-That results in a new expression `e'`.
+That substitution results in a new expression `e'`.

 3. Evaluate `e'` to a value `v`, which is the result of evaluating `e0 e1 ... en`.

-If you compare these evaluation rules to the rules for let expressions, you will notice they both involve substitution.
+If you compare these evaluation rules to the rules for `let` expressions, you will notice they both involve substitution.
 This is not an accident.
 In fact, anywhere `let x = e1 in e2` appears in a program, we could replace it with `(fun x -> e2) e1`.
 They are syntactically different but semantically equivalent.
-In essence, let expressions are just syntactic sugar for anonymous function application.
+In essence, `let` expressions are just syntactic sugar for anonymous function application.

 ## Pipeline

-There is a built-in infix operator in OCaml for function application that is written `|>`.
+There is a built-in infix operator in OCaml for function application called the *pipeline* operator, written `|>`.
 Imagine that as depicting a triangle pointing to the right.
-It's called the *pipeline* operator, and the metaphor is that values are sent through the pipeline from left to right.
+The metaphor is that values are sent through the pipeline from left to right.
 For example, suppose we have the increment function `inc` from above as well as a function `square` that squares its input.
 Here are two equivalent ways of writing the same computation:
 ```
 square (inc 5)
 5 |> inc |> square
 (* both yield 36 *)
 ```
-The latter way of writing the computation uses the pipeline operator to send `5` through the `inc` function, then send the result of that through the `square` function.
+The latter uses the pipeline operator to send `5` through the `inc` function, then send the result of that through the `square` function.
 This is a nice, idiomatic way of expressing the computation in OCaml.
-The former way is ok but arguably not as elegant, because it involves writing extra parentheses and requires the reader's eyes to jump around, rather than move linearly from left to right.
+The former way is arguably not as elegant: it involves writing extra parentheses and requires the reader's eyes to jump around, rather than move linearly from left to right.
 The latter way scales up nicely when the number of functions being applied grows, where as the former way requires more and more parentheses:
 ```
 5 |> inc |> square |> inc |> inc |> square
 square (inc (inc (square (inc 5))))